Massittha/data_rockie_sql_project/README.md

 # SQLite Project
-This repository contains SQLite commands I used to create a relational database with 5 tables.
+This repository contains SQLite commands I used to create a relational database with 5 tables using mockup data.

 Tables and their relations are shown as in the diagram below.